canonical/checkbox/docs/tutorial/using-checkbox/test-report.rst

     You can expand entries in Tests Results and Logs sections to access more detailed information.
 Additionally, you can utilize *search bar* to filter specific tests for easier navigation.
+For instance, type "audio" in the search bar to view all test results related to audio testing.

 .. figure:: ../../_images/checkbox-test-report.png